Cylindrical cosmological simulations with StePS: Algorithm

 In contrast to direct summation, the octree method offers a dramatic improvement in performance for large particle numbers, but at the cost of introducing small force errors that depend on tree parameters and particle distribution.
 This is particularly important for maintaining radial balance in both the \SoneRtwo and \Rcube cases, where long-range force accuracy governs the stability of the system.
-While direct summation automatically satisfies this, the octree-based calculations can lead to spurious radial collapse or expansion if uncorrected.
+While a direct summation automatically satisfies this requirement, the octree-based calculations can lead to spurious radial collapse or expansion if uncorrected.
+Such a radial instability would change the background density over time during a simulation, which could alter the linear and non-linear power spectrum in a cosmological case.
 The current \StePS implementation performs a calibration step before the simulation starts: the initial particle load (glass) is used to measure the radial force error under the same octree parameters as the simulation, applying multiple random shifts and rotations.
-From these measurements, a radial lookup table is constructed, which is then used during the run to correct octree forces by subtracting the interpolated radial error at every timestep.
+From these measurements, a radial lookup table can be constructed, which is then used during the run to correct octree forces by subtracting the interpolated radial error at every timestep.
 This correction ensures that the large-scale radial equilibrium is preserved in comoving coordinates without sacrificing the efficiency of the octree.
+We demonstrate the implemented octree force calculation accuracy with and without a radial correction in a cosmological simulation at different redshifts in Fig.~\ref{fig:ForceErrors}.

-The octree implementation is available only with MPI–OpenMP parallelization, making it suitable for CPU clusters.
+The octree implementation is available only with MPI-OpenMP parallelization, making it suitable for CPU clusters.
 The GPU accelerated octree force calculation will be implemented in the future.

-\section{Generating Initial Conditions}
+\section{Generating initial conditions}

 The first step in running a cosmological $N$-body simulation is to generate initial conditions that are consistent with the chosen cosmological parameters.
-This is typically done in two separate steps: (i) prepare a particle distribution that represents a homogeneous density field; and (ii) imprint the density fluctuations predicted by linear theory for the adopted cosmological model.
+This is typically done in two separate steps: (i) prepare a particle distribution that represents a homogeneous density field and (ii) imprint the density fluctuations predicted by linear theory for the adopted cosmological model.
 In this section, we outline these steps for the \SoneRtwo topological manifold.